sofisl/blogpost-repo/private-dependency/README.md

 This is an example repository for a private dependency.
-To use it, simply install using the following:

-The function will return any input you give it in rainbow colors:
+The function will return any input you give it in unicode:

 ```
-const rainbow = require('@example/blogpost-repo');
+const unicode = require('@example/blog-repo');
-console.log(rainbow("Hello World!"));
+console.log(unicode("Hello World!"));
 ```

 Given that this sample is intended to be a private